philipturner/ue5-nanite-macos/README.md

 4 /Engine/Source/Runtime/RenderCore/Private/RenderGraphBuilder.cpp, line 2685 - void FRDGBuilder::DispatchParallelExecute(IRHICommandContext* RHICmdContext)
 ```

-Three places in Nanite code call a `FPixelShaderUtils::AddRasterizeToRectsPass(` function.
+Three places in Nanite code call `FPixelShaderUtils::AddRasterizeToRectsPass`.
 They all happen inside `void DrawLumenMeshCapturePass`.
 That function start with a call to `AddClearUAVPass`, which takes an argument of type `FRDGBufferRef`.
-All of that sounds very familiar.
+All of that terminology sounds familiar.

 ## Attribution